lyubomir-bozhinov/my-manager-readme/README.md

 ## 3. Communication & Availability

 ### **How to Reach Me**
-- **Slack/Teams**: Best for quick, informal messages (I aim to respond to non-urgent items within an hour).
+- **Slack/Teams**: Best for quick, informal messages (I aim to respond to non-urgent items within a reasonable time-frame).
 Use 🟡 for urgent matters (I’ll respond asap).
 - **Email**: Ideal for longer updates or requests requiring deeper thought.
 - **Calendar**: Please book most meetings in advance so I can prioritise and prepare.
 If you’re blocked or need urgent help, do let me know, and we’ll sort it out asap.

 ### **Working Hours & Flexibility**
 - **In-Office Days**: Our anchor days for planning and team time are flexible (we'll define them together).
 - **Remote Work**: I fully trust you to manage your time.
 If you’re away for more than an hour during core hours (i.e., 10am–4pm), add an “Out of Office” note to your calendar.
 - **After Hours**: No response expected unless you’re on-call.
-Please avoid checking Slack/Teams outside work hours.
+I trust you to manage your work-life balance and strongly encourage you to disconnect and avoid checking Slack/Teams outside work hours to support your well-being.

 ### **On-Call & Production Support**
 - **Rotation**: Each day, one team member monitors production support.